charlenexu20/car-car/README.md

 ## Sales person

-The sales person model represents a salesperson entity in the system.
-It has a foreign key relationship with the Sale model .
-Each sale object is associated with one Salesperson object.
+The `Salesperson` model represents a salesperson entity in the system.
+It has a foreign key relationship with the `Sale` model .
+Each sale object is associated with one `Salesperson` object.

 | Actions          | Method | URL                                    |